 Recognizing the relationship between investigator and inventor lies at the heart of any new government policy with regard to inventions made at universities with federal subvention funding.
 That relationship created the environments in which things like warfarin were discovered.
 That was the hey-day of university research at the forefront of new discoveries in the public interest–research typically outside the reach of established orders, but starting with an engagement with people who had needs and interests not addressed by those established orders.
 Not ivory tower, but not also in the service of the status quo.
 A third option.
 Engaged.
 Policy has a tough time with people who are engaged with their communities.

-4. Whatever the new regime that happens when Bayh-Dole is repealed, we need to have reliable reporting of what happens.
-At least then we can see what we are doing.
-Unlike now, where all use reports pertaining to inventions made with federal funding are exempted from FOIA and therefore government secrets.
+4. Whatever new regime happens when Bayh-Dole is repealed, we need to have reliable reporting.
+At least then we can see what we are doing, unlike now, where all use reports pertaining to inventions made with federal funding are exempted from FOIA and therefore government secrets.
 It may be that the federal government should not reach through and demand reports (which patent brokers have made to smack of a requirement to self-incriminate), but certainly federal agencies might be required to ask for reports and make those reports public for inspection.

 If we repeal Bayh-Dole, we will have to have other things in place to address the issues.
 Not merely dealing with the consequences of multiple agencies all providing subvention research funding (another thing university administrators demanded), but with rethinking whether subvention for innovation really benefits most from King Lear-style research project proposals (with all the waste that goes into creating, reviewing, awarding, reporting, and auditing those proposals and the work done).
 All the overhead of procurement–but without anything particular to procure.
 We ought to rethink the practice, and to do that, we ought to at least create something that competes with that practice.
 Maybe something like the National Research Foundation that Vannevar Bush proposed and didn’t get.
 Maybe something that does not use “research project” and doesn’t involve competitive proposals.
 Sounds imprudent.
 But perhaps there’s a way.
 Perhaps sparking discovery and innovation is inherently imprudent, especially to established orders, to bureaucracies, to administrators committed to serving their institutions (and their status in those institutions) above all else.